Anti-correlation between excitations and locally-favored structures in glass-forming systems

 \begin{enumerate}

-\item \emph{Dividing the trajectory.} We divide our 1000 LJ time unit trajectory into 5 \emph{sub-trajectories} of length $t_a^\mathrm{sim} = 200$ in each piece in the case of the simulations.
-For the experiments, we take $t_a^\mathrm{exp}=200 \tau_B$.
+\item \emph{Dividing the trajectory}.
+We divide each 1000 LJ time unit trajectory into 5 sub-trajectories of length $t_a$.
+We use $t_a = 200$ LJ time units for simulations, and $t_a=200 \tau_B$ for experiments.

-\item \emph{Testing whether the particle has committed to a new position.} The average particle positions of the first and the last $t_a$ of the sub-trajectory are compared.
-If the difference between these positions is smaller than the predefined threshold $a$, the particle is rejected.
-Here we choose $a = 0.5\sigma$.
+\item \emph{Testing whether the particle has committed to a new position.} For each particle, we compare its average position in the first and last sub-trajectories.
+If the difference between these positions is smaller than a predefined threshold $a$, the particle is rejected, \emph{i.e.} not considered an excitation.
+We choose $a = 0.5\sigma$.

-\item \emph{Determining the time at which the excitation takes place.} This time is denoted as $t_0$, and the corresponding duration $\Delta t$ and displacement $\Delta x$ are found using a hyperbolic tangent fit.
-We set a sliding window to apply the hyperbolic tangent fit, by initially considering every frame as the center of the fit.
-The central position of the local optimal fit is considered to be where excitations occur ($t_0$).
-It should be noted that it turns out that there is a tiny chance ($<5\%$) of one particle exhibiting more than once excitation along the sub-trajectory.
-So, if the central position $t_0$ of two local optimal fit is larger than $t_a$, we keep both.
+\item \emph{Determining the time at which the excitation takes place.} This time is denoted as $t_0$, the excitation duration $\Delta t$ and its displacement $\Delta x$.
+They are found using a hyperbolic tangent fit to the particle position as a function of time.
+We set a sliding window on which the fit is applied, initially considering every frame as the center of the time window (corresponding to a potential jump in particle position, equivalently the excitation location).
+The excitation time $t_0$ corresponds to the center of the time window for which the fit is locally optimal.
+We find that there is a small probability ($<5\%$) that one particle exhibits multiple excitations.
+Thus, if two locally optimal fits yield excitation times $t_0$ separated by more than $t_a$, we keep both as excitations.